- 14 Minutes to read

 ) are automatically removed when you save the shortcut.

-Be sure to test your shortcut in AgentAssist as you're working to quickly find problems or where you might need to add delays.
+Be sure to test your shortcut as you're working to quickly find problems or where you might need to add delays.

 SHIFT